 A survey of Chinese cinema - the first one hundred years of the Chinese film industry, major Chinese film genres, social implications of film and the Chinese culture reflected through film.
-The course is taught in English and all films are subtitled.
+The course is taught in English and all Chinese films are subtitled.

-P: 15 points of CHIN at 200-level with a B pass or above, or any 30 points in CHIN at 200-level, or any 45 points from the Arts Schedule at 200-level.
+P: Any 30 points at 200 level from CHIN, CINE, or CULT, or any 60 points at 200 level from the Schedule V of the BA.